mozilla/treeherder/docs/accessibility.md

 |     `text-info` | `text-darker-info`     |
 | `btn-secondary` | `btn-darker-secondary` |

-For example, if inserting a text color into an element, use `className="text-darker-secondary"`.
+For example, if inserting a text color into an element, use `className="text-darker-info"`, instead of using `className="text-info"`.

 ### Colors in buttons